thoughtbot/administrate/docs/customizing_dashboards.md

 ## Virtual Fields

-Custom fields can also be combined with virtual attributes.
+Custom fields can also be defined using virtual fields.

 ```ruby
   ATTRIBUTE_TYPES = {